JeffC996/TrincollAI/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+IMPORTANT: The node version must be 20.11.0 or later!
 1.
 ```
 node app.js